brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 1.3.5
     - [Feature] Added code analysis to determine the name of the variable we are analysing.
-    - [Feature] Added warning to tell the user that we are not starting an other analysis, because we will reach output => maxCall.
+    - [Feature] Added warning to tell the user that we are not starting another analysis, because we will reach output => maxCall.
     - [Bugfix] Recursion clicking does not produce double ids anymore.

 1.3.4